DamianDawidowski/FISHTANK/README.md

 ```
 docker-compose up
 ```
-Alternatevily, you can intitiate the three services separately:
+Alternatevily, you can initiate the three services separately:

 1) Initiate the database:
 ```